Actindo-AG/Documentation/POS/Integration/03_ConfigurePrinter.md

 #### Prerequisites

+- The *Printing* module version 1.0.4 or higher is installed.
-The current printer client (APS) is installed and has been started including a successful login.
+- The current printer client (APS) is installed and has been started including a successful login.

 > [Info] Note that you have to use a separate user for the APS client as parallel logins are forbidden.